Effects of quantum fluctuations on the low-energy collective modes of two-dimensional superfluid Fermi gases from the BCS to the Bose Limit

-{\it Conclusions:} We analyzed low-energy collective modes of 2D Fermi superfluids from the BCS to the Bose regime giving excellent results when compared to Bragg spectroscopy experiments in 2D box potentials.
-We showed that quantum fluctuations in the phase and modulus of the superfluid order parameter are absolutely necessary to give physically acceptable chemical potential and speed of sound.
-Lastly, we showed that the dispersion of the collective mode changes from concave to convex as interactions are changed from the BCS to the Bose regime, a feature also seen experimentally.
+{\it Conclusions:} We analyzed low-energy collective modes of 2D $s$-wave Fermi superfluids from the BCS to the Bose regime giving excellent results when compared to Bragg spectroscopy experiments in 2D box potentials.
+We showed that quantum fluctuations in the phase and modulus of the pairing order parameter are absolutely necessary to give physically acceptable chemical potential and sound velocity.
+We presented analytical results for the change in concavity of the collective mode dispersion from convex to concave as contact interactions are changed from the BCS to the Bose regime.
+The dispersion never hits the two-particle continuum threshold, due to the existence of two-body bound states for arbitrarily small attractive $s$-wave interactions in 2D.